kintone-labs/kintone-ios-sdk/docs/reference/record.md

 </details>

-### updateAllRecords(app: Int, records: [RecordUpdateItem])
+### updateAllRecords

-Updates details of all records in an app, by specifying their record number, or a different unique key.
+Updates details of all records in an app.

 **Declaration**